markandre13/makehuman.js/README.md

 * data/3dobjs/base.obj contains a 3d model of a human body, called the **base mesh**
 * data/target/ contains 1258 [morph targets](https://en.wikipedia.org/wiki/Morph_target_animation),
-  which can deform the base mesh's shape, gender, age and ethnicity
+  which can deform the base mesh's shape, gender, age and ethnicity.

+  The morph targets are handmade by editing the basemesh in a 3d editor and extracting the changes with [MakeTarget](https://github.com/makehumancommunity/maketarget-standalone).

 * data/modifiers/ bundles those morph targets into 249 more user friendly **modifiers**

 #### Code